 SEARCH EDCs

-Users can opt for Search option in the navigation bar to obtain information on EDCs based on their chemical name, chemical identifiers such as PubChem or CAS, or physicochemical properties.
+Users can opt for Search option in the navigation bar to obtain information on EDCs based on their chemical name, chemical identifiers such as PubChem, CAS, DSSTox or DEDuCT, or physicochemical properties.
 Further, one can also fetch the list of top 10 structurally similar EDCs to the query compound using chemical similarity search option.

-The results of the query search will display a table containing the chemical name, chemical identifier and the literature identifier containing the supporting evidence on endocrine disruption upon the corresponding EDC exposure specific to humans or rodents.
-Users can click on the name of an EDC from the resulting table to view the separate page containing the diverse information such as chemical structure, detailed experimental evidence, physicochemical properties, predicted ADMET properties, chemical-gene interaction, molecular descriptors, their presence in chemical lists, and human biospecimens.
+The results of the query search will display a table containing the chemical name and chemical identifiers.
+Users can click on the name of an EDC from the resulting table to view the separate page containing the diverse information such as chemical structure, detailed experimental evidence, physicochemical properties, molecular descriptors, predicted ADMET properties, chemical-gene interaction, chemical-phenotype interaction, chemical-disease association, active ToxCast endpoints, associated adverse outcome pathways (AOPs), their presence in consumer products, chemical lists, and human biospecimens.
 The result page for a particular EDC also provides an option for the users to download its 2D and 3D structure, resulting table for predicted ADMET properties and molecular descriptors.

 Simple search

-Using simple search, users can retrieve EDCs in our database using the chemical name or their corresponding chemical identifiers (PubChem or CAS).
+Using simple search, users can retrieve EDCs in our database using the chemical name or their corresponding chemical identifiers (PubChem or CAS or DSSTox or DEDuCT).

 Physicochemical filter